 According to Dutch case law, a shareholder may also be liable for the debts of its subsidiaries.
 Such liability, if any, depends on specific circumstances including the interwovenness (vereenzelviging) of the group companies, combined with the subsidiaries' risk management of operations that may lead to a duty of care of the parent towards the creditors of its subsidiaries.
 A parent may also be liable for the debts of its subsidiaries if the difference between the parent and its subsidiary is minimal and that difference can be eliminated in thought.

-Although this will not easily lead to liability, shareholders are to interact within the company in line with general principles of reasonableness and fairness.
+Although this will not easily lead to liability, shareholders are to interact within the company in line with general principles of reasonableness and fairness, and vice versa.
 This may include a limitation on a major(ity) shareholder's ability to (ab)use its powers when such (ab)use might lead to disproportionate damage to minority shareholders.
+In addition, the new EU shareholder rights directive II has to be implemented by 10 June 2019 in the Netherlands.
+The directive facilitates the exercise of shareholder rights and encourages shareholder engagement.
+For example, institutional investors should publicly disclose how their investment strategy contributes to the medium to long-term performance of their assets, as further described under question 2.7 below.